xiix0/scam/README.md

-You will be aided greatly by a person whom you thought to be unimportant.
+You will be held hostage by a radical group.